Sid-00001/1st-project/README.md

 # 1st-project
-this is my first Git repository
+this is my first Git repository.
 Author - Siddhant